DevTeam/Pure.DI/readme/simplified-binding.md

     IDependency dependency,
     IOtherDependency otherDependency)
     : IService;

-// Specifies to create a partial class "Composition" DI.Setup(nameof(Composition))
-    // Begins the binding definition for the implementation type itself,
-    // and if the implementation is not an abstract class or structure,
-    // for all abstract but NOT special types that are directly implemented.
-    // So that's the equivalent of the following:
-    // .Bind<IDependency, IOtherDependency, Dependency>()
-    //   .As(Lifetime.PerBlock)
-    //   .To<Dependency>()
-    .Bind().As(Lifetime.PerBlock).To<Dependency>()
-    .Bind().To<Service>()

-    // Specifies to create a property "MyService" .Root<IService>("MyService");

-var composition = new Composition();
-var service = composition.MyService;
 ```

 As practice has shown, in most cases it is possible to define abstraction types in bindings automatically.
 That's why we added API `Bind()` method without type parameters to define abstractions in bindings.
 It is the `Bind()` method that performs the binding: